All Episodes

 Okay.

-That's why I said pay no attention to the exit polls before the polls close.
+That's why I said pay no attention to the exit polls before the polls close, before the actual votes are counted.

-I said on election day, pay no attention to exit polls.
+I said on Election Day, pay no attention to exit polls.

 Not ever.

-Okay, so thank you for clearing by that clarifying that.
+Okay, so thank you for clarifying that.

-And because Obama is president, um, believe me, as a self-made woman who's working on her PhD, raising my children on my own, that I feel that there's been 44 presidents.
+And because Obama is president, believe me, as a self-made woman who's working on her PhD, raising my children on my own, that I feel that there's been 44 presidents.

-So, you know, in terms of yes, I did vote for Obama.
+So, you know, in terms of, yes, I did vote for Obama.

 I have my reasons.